Lakatrazz/BONELAB-Fusion/Staging/GitHub/README.md

 ## **Fusion**
-#### Hotfix:
+#### Fixed:
-- Fixed grabbing and ragdolling issues on quest
+- Issues with mod blacklisting
-- Fixed module messages being broken on quest
+- Nimbus/Spawn guns despawning while in your hand

 ## **Fusion Auto Updater**
 - No changes